shikantazacomputers/Xray-examples/VLESS-gRPC-TLS/README.md

 Example: `grpc.shikantaza.xyz`.

-Set Proxy Status to DNS only (gray cloud icon).
+Set the Proxy Status for your subdomain to DNS only (gray cloud icon).

 SSH into your server.